Dick, the political satire starring Kirsten Dunst and Michelle Williams, manages to hold up twenty years after its theatrical release in 1999.

 The political comedy re-imagines the Watergate scandal through the lens of a pair of high school students.
 Not surprisingly, the film opens on the night of the break-in.
 On this night, Betsy Jobs (Kirsten Dunst) and Arlene Lorenzo (Michelle Williams) are writing a letter.
 The duo hope to win a date with singer Bobby Sherman.
 While going outside to mail their letter, they tape the latch of the door.
 It just so happens that they run into G. Gordon Liddy (Harry Shearer) in the stairwell on the way back.
 Political comedies can make for fascinating twists on such historic moments in American history.

 The film also puts a twist on the infamous 18.5 minutes that are missing from the Nixon tapes.
 It turns out that the missing minutes having nothing to do with the scandal.
 Arlene records a message of love to the president.
 When the president later discovers the recording, he erases it.
 Your next question might be about the identity of Deep Throat.
 The duo, of course!
+This was before we ever knew of then-FBI Deputy Director Mark Felt’s identity as the mysterious source.
 Again, the film places some added twists such as the identity of aides involved.
-This only happens after they discover some of Nixon’s awful language, including anti-Semitic comments.
+This only happens after they discover some of Nixon’s awful language, including antisemitic comments.
 True to history, the duo meet Bob Woodward (Will Ferrell) and Carl Bernstein (Bruce McCulloch) in a parking garage.

 It is certainly true that the film is a bit far-fetched but this doesn’t stop us from having fun.
 Nobody could possibly imagine a pair of high school students serving as official dog walkers.
 Nor could we imagine these two just happening to be on the scene during important political moments.
 Secret youth advisers who help to bring about the end of American involvement in Vietnam?
-Or what about also bringing their Hello Dollies (cookies) to the Nixon-Brezhnev accord?
-It is more than probably unbelievable–okay, definitely unbelievable!
+The fun part in this is that their teachers don’t believe them.
+The whole part about bringing their Hello Dollies (cookies) to the Nixon-Brezhnev Accord is outright hysterical.
+Okay, so it’s also just as unbelievable–okay, definitely unbelievable!

 Dan Hedaya certainly gives us an uncanny Nixon impression even if it is for comedic effect.
 It’s so crazy how uncanny the portrayal is during the film!
 There have been a number of films with Nixon since this movie have been made.
 Despite this film being a comedy, Hedaya’s performance belongs with the best of them.

 While Dick might not be a groundbreaking film, it succeeds because of its charm.
-The film is able to worky because of revising moments in history.
-Sure, they may be impossible to truly believe but that’s just the fun in watching the film.
+Sure, it may be impossible to truly believe but that’s just the fun in watching the film.
 If we wanted to watch actual history, we could tune into All The President’s Men!

 DIRECTOR: Andrew Fleming